Try creating a Kubernetes cluster using GCP's GKE

 each running an nginx container.

-Verify the pod is working
+Verify that the pod is running

-Check the status of your deployment.
+Check the status of the deployment and

-You can see that the pods are running on different nodes.
+you will see that the pods are running on different nodes.

-Once all pods are in running status,
+Once all pods have a running status,

 kubectl get pods -owide

-Expose nginx to the outside world
+Exposing nginx to the outside world

 kubectl expose deployment nginx --port=80 --target-port=80 \ --type=LoadBalancer

-Check the network load balancer address
+Check the address of the network load balancer

 kubectl get service nginx